Ekaterina65/common-lib/README.md

 The script is designed with a clear separation of concerns, using several classes to handle different aspects of the process.
 This makes the system modular, testable, and easier to maintain.

 -   `Config`: Manages all configuration loaded from a `.env` file.
 This includes RPC endpoints, contract addresses, private keys, and operational parameters.
-It centralizes configuration, preventing hardcoded sensitive information.
+It centralizes configuration, preventing the hardcoding of sensitive information.

 -   `BlockchainConnector`: A wrapper around the `web3.py` library that handles the connection to a specific blockchain node.
 It initializes the `Web3` instance and the contract object, providing a clean interface for interaction.